ethanstrominger/SimpleCarJava/Java/NOTES.md

 ----------------------------------
 File 2:
 TO DO:
+- Switch to JavaScript project (and copy this stuff there):
+        - Try hello world new js test in Ethan's existing calendar js project
+        - Test 1: I can create a car.
+        - Test 1a: When you create a second car, it uses a different id
+        - Test 2: I can get a specific car by ID.
+        - Test 3: I can get a list of cars that match a specific color.
+        - Test 4: I can delete a car by ID.
+        - Clean up this document (rename, TOC,...)
+        Future Refactoring:
+        - (Ethan) Figure out how to exclude .idea files
+        - (Joel) Try opening this project in Visual Studio (may require something different)
+        - (Not Needed / Abandoned - Install ES 6 (Joel's PC) & Resolve GitHub permission issue (Joel - push to Ethan's Simple Car JavaScript - or use Joel's fork))
 - Time how much time we're coding & try to increase
-- Switch to JavaScript project (and copy this stuff there)
 - Clean up this document - split into File 1, File 2,...
 - Modify mob timer source code to add "stand" reminder (1) text, (2) text to speech (TTS) [and consider other improvements]
 - Add license
-- Refactor Hashtable loops
+- Refactor Java Hashtable loops
 ----------------------------------
 DONE:
 - Test 4: I can delete a car by ID.